bacalhau-project/bacalhau/docs/running-node/quick-start.md

 # Join as Compute Provider

-Bacalhau is a peer-to-peer network of compute providers that will run jobs submitted by users.
+Bacalhau is a peer-to-peer network of computing providers that will run jobs submitted by users.
 A Compute Provider (CP) is anyone who is running a Bacalhau compute node participating in the Bacalhau compute network, regardless of whether they are hosting any Filecoin data.

-This section will show you how to configure and run a bacalhau node and start accepting and running jobs.
+This section will show you how to configure and run a Bacalhau node and start accepting and running jobs.

-To bootstrap your node and join the network as a CP you can leap right into the [Ubuntu 22.04 quick start](#quick-start-ubuntu-2204) below, or find for more setup details in these guides:
+To bootstrap your node and join the network as a CP you can leap right into the [Ubuntu 22.04 quick start](#quick-start-ubuntu-2204) below, or find more setup details in these guides:

 * [Networking](https://docs.bacalhau.org/running-node/networking)
 * [Storage Providers](https://docs.bacalhau.org/running-node/storage-providers)